AnnaBurd/translator-app-ts-api/README.md

 Docker:

 ```
+# Build files
+npm run build

-# Build docker container
+# Build docker image
 docker build -t <any-image-name:tag> .

 # Push image to the docker hub
 docker tag <any-image-name:tag> <docker-username>/<any-image-name:tag>
 docker push <docker-username>/<any-image-name:tag>

+# Run docker container using image, locally or on hosting
-# When running container, make sure to expose port that is specified in the .env PORT variable
+# When running container, make sure to expose port that is specified in the .env PORT variable, and to update api URL on the frontend side

 ```

 This will run the backend (api) part of the application, the frontend (client) is [here](https://github.com/AnnaBurd/translator-app-ts-front)